Sidney Crosby's Success and Achievements in Timeline

 February 11, 2018: Crosby scores his 400th NHL goal

-In a poll conducted by the NHLPA in March 2018 of more than 500 players, Sidney Crosby was voted the "most difficult to play against, best role model, best team player, the player you'd want to win one game, and the player who would be a great coach upon retirement".
+In a poll conducted by the NHLPA in March 2018, Sidney Crosby was voted the "most difficult to play against, best role model, best team player, the player you'd want to win one game, and the player who would be a great coach upon retirement".

 In April 2018, Sidney Crosby was chosen as Nova Scotia's "Best athlete ever" by the Nova Scotia Sport Hall of Fame.

-On January 3, 2019, Crosby was selected to play in the NHL All-Star Game for the eighth time and won his first All-Star MVP award.
+On January 3, 2019, Crosby was selected to play in the NHL All-Star Game for the eighth time and won the All-Star MVP award.

-March 2019: Crosby Regarded Best All-Around NHL Player by Peers
+March 2019: Crosby Regarded as Best All-Around Player by Peers

-In the 2020–21 season, Crosby led the team in scoring with 62 points (24 goals and 38 assists), and was the recipient of the team's MVP Award and the Players' Player Award.
+In the 2020-2021 season, Crosby led the team in scoring with 62 points and received the team's MVP Award and the Players' Player Award.

 On February 20, 2021, Crosby became the first player in Penguins history to play 1,000 games with the franchise in a 3–2 win over the New York Islanders.

-On February 15, 2022, Sidney Crosby achieved a significant career milestone by scoring his 500th career goal against the Philadelphia Flyers.
-This goal, scored on a power play, made him the 46th player in NHL history to reach this mark and the 18th to score all of them for a single team.
-He became the second Penguin to score 500 goals, following Mario Lemieux.
+On February 15, 2022, Sidney Crosby achieved a significant career milestone by scoring his 500th career goal during a power play against the Philadelphia Flyers.
+This accomplishment made him the 46th player in NHL history to reach 500 goals and the 18th to have scored them all for a single team.
+He is the second Penguin to score 500 goals, after Lemieux.

 November 5, 2022: Crosby Records 900th Career Assist

-On November 5, 2022, Sidney Crosby achieved another milestone by recording his 900th career assist on a goal by Jake Guentzel during a game against the Seattle Kraken.
-Despite the Penguins losing the game 3-2, Crosby became the sixth-fastest player in NHL history to reach 900 assists.
+On November 5, 2022, Sidney Crosby recorded his 900th career assist on a goal by Jake Guentzel during a 3-2 loss to the Seattle Kraken.
+He was the sixth-fastest player in NHL history to reach this milestone.

 Four months before the 2022 Winter Olympics, Rob Rossi of The Athletic called Sidney Crosby "arguably North America's most dominant team-sport Winter Olympian."

-On November 4, 2023, Sidney Crosby played in his 1,200th NHL game, marking a significant milestone in his career.
-During the game, he recorded an assist in a 10–2 victory over the San Jose Sharks.
-Crosby reflected on his enduring passion for the sport, noting that his love for hockey extends to both the triumphs and the challenges.
+On November 4, 2023, Sidney Crosby played in his 1,200th NHL game, marking his 19th season in the league.
+He recorded an assist in a 10–2 victory over the San Jose Sharks during this milestone game.

 April 1, 2024: Crosby Averages Point Per Game for 19th Consecutive Season

-On April 1, 2024, following a 5–2 win over the New York Rangers, Sidney Crosby became only the second player in NHL history, joining Wayne Gretzky, to average at least a point per game for 19 consecutive seasons, highlighting his consistent performance and contribution to his team.
+On April 1, 2024, following a 5–2 win over the New York Rangers, Sidney Crosby became the second player in NHL history to average a point per game for the 19th consecutive season, a feat matched only by Wayne Gretzky.

 In 2025, Sidney Crosby captained Canada to a championship win in the inaugural 4 Nations Face-Off.